a-mohan1/a-mohan1.github.io/_pages/cv.md

 ---

 ## Education
-* Ph.D., Massachusetts Institute of Technology
+* Ph.D., Chemical Engineering, Massachusetts Institute of Technology
     * Thesis on the Mathematical Modeling and Stochastic Simulation of Complex Fluids
     * Minor in Applied Mathematics